allians00758/Dependency-installation-script-for-the-games-Steam-Deck/README.md

 **Introduction**

-For the script to work correctly, protontricks is required, at the first launch it will check whether you have it installed, if not, it will install the flatpak version of the program itself.
+Protontricks is required for correct works, at the first launch it will check whether you have it installed, if not, it will install the flatpak version of the program itself.

 **Installation**